Competition of the connectivity with the local and the global order in polymer melts and crystals: Methods

 \section{Methods}

-A coarse-grained model of a melt of linear fully-flexible unentangled polymer chains with fixed bond lenght and $M$ monomers each is used ($M=3,10$).
-The number density of the monomers is $\rho=0.984$.
+A coarse-grained model of a melt of linear fully-flexible unentangled polymer chains with fixed bond lenght and $M$ monomers each is used.
+Oligomers ($M=3$) and short polymers ($M=10$) are considered.
 The system has $N=501$ ($M=3$) or $N=500$ ($M=10$) monomers.
 All the quantities evaluated by the instantaneous configurations, apart from $Q_{l,global}$ (see Eq.\ref{Ql_global}), are found to be unaffected by increasing the number of monomers up to $N=2000$.
 Nonbonded monomers at a distance $r$ belonging to the same or different chains interact via a truncated Lennard-Jones (LJ) potential:

 where $\sigma^*=2^{1/6}\sigma$ is the position of the potential minimum with depth $\epsilon$, and the value of the constant $U_{cut}$ is chosen to ensure $U_{LJ}(r)=0$ at $r \geq r_c=2.5\,\sigma$.
 Bonded monomers are constrained to a distance $b=0.97\,\sigma$ by using the RATTLE algorithm \cite{allentildesley}.
 All quantities are in reduced units: lenght in units of $\sigma$, temperature in units of $\epsilon/k_B$ and time in units of $\sigma\sqrt{\mu/\epsilon}$ where $\mu$ is the monomer mass.
-We set $\mu=k_B=1$. $NPT$ and $NTV$ ensembles have been used for equilibration runs, while $NVE$ ensemble has been used for production runs for a given state point (NVT: constant number of particles, volume and temperature; NVE: constant number of particles, volume and energy; NPT constant number of particles, pressure and temperature). $NPT$ and $NTV$ ensembles are studied by the extended system method introduced by Andersen \cite{Andersen80} and Nos\'e \cite{NTVnose}.
+We set $\mu=k_B=1$.
+The range of the investigated temperatures of the melt is $0.5 \le T \le 1$, i.e. above the MCT critical temperature $T_c \simeq 0.45$ \cite{sim} ($T_c \sim 1.15 \,T_g$).
+The number density of the monomers is $\rho=0.984$.
+The crystalline state of the decamer ($M=10$) has temperature $T=0.75$ and density $\rho = 1.086$. $NPT$ and $NTV$ ensembles have been used for equilibration runs, while $NVE$ ensemble has been used for production runs for a given state point (NVT: constant number of particles, volume and temperature; NVE: constant number of particles, volume and energy; NPT constant number of particles, pressure and temperature). $NPT$ and $NTV$ ensembles are studied by the extended system method introduced by Andersen \cite{Andersen80} and Nos\'e \cite{NTVnose}.
 The numerical integration of the augmented Hamiltonian is performed through the multiple time steps algorithm, reversible Reference System Propagator Algotithm (r-RESPA) \cite{respa}.
 For further details, see e.g. ref.\cite{OurNatPhys}.

 At non-zero temperature monomers vibrate around their equilibrium positions; such fast movements make it difficult to characterize the arrangement of monomers.
 In order to remove vibrations one resorts to the so-called inherent structures (IS) by mapping the configurations of the simulated trajectory into the corresponding local minimum of the potential energy \cite{StillingerScience95}.
 The conjugate-gradient method is used to minimize the configurational energy as a function of the $3N$ particles coordinates \cite{NumRecC}.
 Henceforth, a physical quantity $X$ will be denoted as $X^{IS}$ if evaluated in terms of IS configurations.